-After enjoying some tea poured by enthusiastic ladies pleased to handle foreign currency, replenishing soft drink supplies and dry-reaching from the frankly disgusting toilets that lacked ventilation (I’ll save you the descriptive writing) we were back on our way down the deserted highway.
+After enjoying some tea poured by enthusiastic ladies pleased to handle foreign currency, replenishing my soft drink supplies and dry-reaching from the frankly disgusting toilets that lacked ventilation (I’ll save you the descriptive writing) we were back on our way down the deserted highway.

 No photos were allowed from this point onwards until the DMZ.

 This rule was strictly enforced.
 We were briefed that today wasn’t one for sneaky snaps out the window.
-Upon leaving Pyongyang, I saw trains hidden by tall barriers – above which the upper half of military tanks were clearly visible.
-The guides spotted this too and as we passed; all guides turned to watch us like hawks to ensure stealth photos weren’t taken.
+Upon leaving Pyongyang, I saw trains hidden by tall barriers above which the upper half of military tanks were clearly visible.
+The guides spotted this too and as we passed, all guides turned to watch us like hawks to ensure stealth photos weren’t taken.

 It’s no joke.
 It’s their heads on the chopping block if we don’t abide by the rules.
-The guides in North Korea are essentially an extension of your own responsibility.
+The guides in North Korea are essentially an extension to your own responsibility.
 They take the fall for minor crimes on your behalf.